Kaitlyn Chen

-Kaitlyn Sarah Chen (陳紫柔; born February 22, 2002) is an American professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and USK Praha of the Czech Women's Basketball League and Euroleague Women.
+Kaitlyn Sarah Chen (陳紫柔; born February 22, 2002) is an American professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and Athletes Unlimited Pro Basketball.
 She played college basketball at UConn and Princeton.
+She was the first person of Taiwanese descent to be drafted by a WNBA team and to play in a WNBA game.
+During her rookie season, the Valkyries became the first WNBA expansion franchise to reach the playoffs.

 Early life and high school career

 Chen was born and raised in San Marino, California to Taiwanese American immigrants.
 She attended K.L.
-Carver for elementary school and Huntington Middle School for middle school.
-Kaitlyn played four sports as a child.
+Carver Elementary School and Huntington Middle School.
+She played four sports as a child.

 Chen played basketball for Flintridge Preparatory School in La Cañada Flintridge, California, where she holds the school records in points, rebounds and assists.
 She also played with Cal Storm Team Taurasi, an Amateur Athletic Union (AAU) program competing in the Nike Elite Youth Basketball League.
 Chen was named All-Area Player of the Year as a sophomore, and earned Pasadena Star-News All-Area Player of the Year honors in her final two seasons.
 Rated a four-star recruit and number 66 in her class by ESPN, she committed to play college basketball for Princeton over offers from California and North Carolina.